 As rhinophyma progresses, it is typically marked by a slow-growing mass that causes the nose to become increasingly bulbous and distorted in shape.
 Additional symptoms can include a proliferation of oil glands, enlarged pores, reddened skin, and areas where the skin has thickened, become rougher, or developed a waxy appearance.

 The exact cause of rhinophyma is not well understood, but it is believed to be a complication of rosacea, a chronic skin condition that affects the face.
-Rosacea causes inflammation and redness on the face, especially on the cheeks, nose, chin, and forehead.
+Rosacea causes facial inflammation and redness, especially on the cheeks, nose, chin, and forehead.
 In some people, the condition can progress to rhinophyma, which is characterized by the thickening of the skin on the nose and an increase in the number and size of sebaceous glands.

-There are some risk factors that have been associated with the development of rhinophyma, including:
+Some risk factors have been associated with the development of rhinophyma, including:

 Case 1: